nilsbunger/parcel-browser/README.md

 When you're working on the code, you'll want the docs open for Shapely, GeoPandas, Django querysets and GeoDjango.
 You can google for all of them.

+# React and static files
+See [static-files.md](docs/static-files.md) to learn how React and static files are served in dev and prod.

 # Importing data